• Skip to main content

 • Can this recipe be used to make cupcakes?

-• What have you decorated this cake with?
+• What is the cake decorated with?

 • Can I use fat-free natural yogurt?